 Don't you wonder why Turcotte chose to build a golf center in Peterborough, Ontario?
 Actually, it was for a very good reason (side bar here):

-Peterborugh, Ontario was a very conservative blue-collar city of 55,000 people in 1963.
-It's industry included Outboard Marine Corporation, General Electric Corporation, Quaker Oats Company, Westclox General Time Corporation, a major Cocal Cola bottling plant, and others like Ovaltine and Ragu.
-Sounds of the city were steam whistles and lunch time bells.
+Peterborough, Ontario was a very conservative blue-collar city of 55,000 people in 1963.
+It's industry included Outboard Marine Corporation, General Electric Corporation, Quaker Oats Company, Westclox General Time Corporation, a major Coca Cola bottling plant, and others like Ovaltine and Ragu.
+Sounds of the city were steam whistles and lunchtime bells.

 Captain Crunch Cereal

 Tang (Coca Cola

 The executives at Quaker Oats and Coca Cola often came to our driving range at lunchtime and I got to know them.
 They would bring me new products they planned to take to market.
 I remember tasting Gator Aide and laughed when I thought it tasted like watered down Cool Aide.

 The Coke people told me they expected Tab to eventually outsell Coke.

 Bert Turcotte chose Peterborough to open his unique golf center to learn how it would be accepted and operated.
 His plan was to build hundreds like it around North America.

 The Peterborough golf center was named 'Liftlock Golfland' because it was located on the banks of the Trent Canal beside an amazing hydraulic liftlock.
 The lock, pictured here, liftlock moved large yachts up and down the canal with a 60-foot drop and rise.
 I watched $ millions and $ millions worth of beautiful yachts pass by our golf center for over 25-years.
 Even the Queen herself once travelled through those locks - right past our golf center!

 In fact, the lockmaster's son was one of my employees.